tobiasjcat/WildBeyond/logs.md

 Instead Kadayif turned into a Moose and charged her so we fought it.

-Scabbatha has a portrait of herself in her stronghold.
-Bavlorna wants the Scabbatha portrait.
+Skabatha has a portrait of herself in her stronghold.
+Bavlorna wants the Skabatha portrait.
 Endolyn and Tasha.
 She gives us a portal bag of holding to send the portait back so we don't have to return here.

 <hr>